Broome

 What are the top countries of origin in the suburb of Broome?

-In terms of ancestry (country of birth of parents), the top three represented groups in Broome are Australian Aboriginal, comprising 24.2% of the population, which is notably lower than the regional average of 33.7%, English, comprising 20.7% of the population, and Australian, comprising 19.9% of the population.
-Additionally, there are notable divergences in the representation of certain other ethnic groups: Spanish is notably overrepresented at 0.6% of Broome (vs 0.3% regionally), Filipino at 2.0% (vs 1.1%) and French at 0.6% (vs 0.5%).
+In terms of ancestry (country of birth of parents), the top three represented groups in Broome are Australian Aboriginal, comprising 24.2% of the population, which is substantially higher than the regional average of 6.1%, English, comprising 20.7% of the population, which is notably lower than the regional average of 31.3%, and Australian, comprising 19.9% of the population, which is notably lower than the regional average of 28.4%.
+Additionally, there are notable divergences in the representation of certain other ethnic groups: Spanish is notably overrepresented at 0.6% of Broome (vs 0.2% regionally), Filipino at 2.0% (vs 1.2%) and French at 0.6% (vs 0.4%).

 How does the percentage of people born overseas compare to the regional average?